 Morass of Molasses already got on our radar with their debut These Paths We Tread.
 An album that surely excels with its sticky sludge and sappy, somewhat slow-motion delivery of all types of Stoner-esque delights.

 In many ways, their newest record The Ties that Bind really latches on to where its predecessor left off.
-They still stick all that fuzzy goodness that Stoner Rock and Metal is famous for onto all that moves.
+They still stick all that fuzzy goodness that Stoner Rock and Metal are famous for onto all that moves.
 Albeit that they visited this psychedelic mushroom cloud a tad too often this time.
 And out comes a style that kinda combines brutal rock and an eerie mix of early Black Sabbath and a whiff of Valley of the Sun.